Updated: March 17, 2026

 How We Determined Bounce House Business Insurance Costs

-We collected bounce house business insurance quotes from companies across different states.
-For consistent comparisons, every quote used the same business setup:
+We gathered bounce house business insurance quotes from providers across many states.
+To keep the comparison fair, all quotes were based on the same business setup:

 • Two employees (three people in total, including the owner)